Jose Fabian Cadiz: Reception

 Cadiz received various recognition and awards, from most of the non-government organizations he joined.
 Among his awards were the Most Outstanding President of Rotary International District 3800 in 2005–2006 with the club district receiving the Most Outstanding Club of the Rotary Club of Marikina under his watch on the same year; In 2002–2003, the Civic Action Team under his watch was awarded the Most Outstanding NGO in support of Eastern Police District; He was also cited for managing to encourage the most number of attendees at the ACN2477, Marian Assembly during his tenure as a Faithful Navigator from 2008 to 2009.
 For his involvement with the Knights of Columbus, as Grand Knight from 1998 to 1999 of the Council 7160, his council was named the Most Outstanding Council in Luzon State.
 He also served as District Deputy A13 and was named the Outstanding District Deputy for 2001–2002.

 Death

 Cadiz reportedly died from cardiac arrest on February 20, 2022, at the age of 61.
-A circulating Facebook video showed that the former vice mayor was in Antipolo, Rizal, after a cycling trip when he collapsed during a stop-over.
-Relatives later confirmed that Cadiz collapsed while resting in a canteen in Sitio Boso Boso by Bosoboso Church and was rushed to Antipolo City Medical Center System Annex III at Sitio Cabading, Antipolo but was later declared dead on arrival.
+A circulating Facebook video showed that the former vice mayor was in Antipolo, Rizal, after a cycling trip when he collapsed during a stopover.
+Relatives later confirmed that Cadiz collapsed while resting in a canteen in Sitio Boso Boso by Bosoboso Church and was rushed to Antipolo City Medical Center System Annex III at Sitio Cabading, Antipolo, but was later declared dead on arrival.